-Through our continuing development contract with BARDA, we are conducting final confirmatory studies prior to conducting the pivotal efficacy study in the mouse model of smallpox infection (ectromelia virus).
-We believe that efficacy data from this model could serve as the second animal model to support the approval of brincidofovir for the treatment of smallpox.
+Through our continuing development contract with BARDA, we are conducting final studies prior to conducting the pivotal efficacy study in the mouse model of smallpox infection (ectromelia virus).
+We believe that efficacy data from this model could serve as the second animal model to support the approval of brincidofovir in the United States for the treatment of smallpox.